 Step 4: Choose the Right Style for Your Home

 We stock several sizes and styles of outdoor seating based on your needs.
-Choose between any of the options below, and browse our full selection of benches and swings and gliders to find what you’re looking for:
+Choose between any of the options below, and browse our full selection of benches, swings, and gliders to find what you’re looking for:

 - Yacht Club 48” Bench – The slatted back and comfortable contours of the coastal-inspired Yacht Club collection makes this 48” bench a terrific choice for cozy nooks or as part of a larger seating set.
 The clean, straight lines and unique headboard will allow it to fit right in with any patio or deck.
 Also available in a longer 60” bench style.